Santander accepts documents in English, French, Italian, Portuguese, Swedish, or German

 Pros

-• Santander is open to applicants of various nationalities, including those from the EU, the United States, and the UK
+• Santander is open to applicants of various nationalities, including those from the EU, the United States, and UK expats

 • the mortgage program offers a flexible loan amount range of 100,000 to 1,000,000 EUR, providing customers with various options to suit their financing needs